 Article 8(4) of the Securitisation Law sets out specific provisions regarding the segregation of the assets included in the underlying portfolio of a synthetic securitisation.
+However, it is likely that the Securitisation Law will only apply if a regulated SPE is used, and not, for instance, in the case of a direct credit-linked note issuance by the originator.

-Given that the originators are credit institutions, they are supervised by the relevant banking supervisors (and if a prospectus is required, by the relevant securities regulator).
+As the originators are credit institutions, they are supervised by the relevant banking supervisors (and if a prospectus is required, by the relevant securities regulator).

-As noted above, synthetic securitisations are fairly limited in the Portuguese market and, as such, no substantiated trend can be identified but 2019 saw the first synthetic securitisation carried out in compliance with CRR requirements.
+As noted above, synthetic securitisations are fairly limited in the Portuguese market and, as such, no substantiated trend can be identified but 2019 saw the first synthetic securitisation carried out in compliance with CRR requirements, while 2021 witnessed the first synthetic STS deal.
 Interested parties may also look into the structures commonly used in other jurisdictions for guidance, but Portuguese legal requirements may entail some adjustments.
-In the so far sole CRR-compliant securitisation in the Portuguese market, the key document is a so-called Credit Protection Deed, entered into between the originator and the issuer, whereby the risk transfer is regulated.
-The issuer is based in Ireland, and Irish law is expected to take the place of English law in most of the documents in the future, due to Brexit.